microsoft-search/pnp-modern-search/docs/search-parts/templating.md

     </pnp-lookup-list-expander>
     ```

-    The above example would display like:
+    The above example would display inside of the accordion like:
     ![LookupListExtender Example](../images/WebComponent_LookupListExtender_Example.png)

 ### Use result types